vmware-archive/dependency-labeler/README.md

 By default `deplab` [generates](#generate-metadata) the metadata of an image and the provided git repository (from where the image is built).
 The metadata is placed in a label on the output image, which are read by Pivotal's Open Source Licensing (OSL) process when using the container_image scan root.
 Once an image is labelled with `deplab` the metadata can be visualized using [inspect](#inspect).

+Deplab currently supports the auto-generation of dpkg and rpm package lists.
+Additional sources can be entered manually.
+RPM support is currently experimental.
+It necessitates the presence of the `rpm` binary in the  `$PATH` where deplab is run.

 To generate the metadata and output a labelled image, run
 ```bash
 ./deplab --image <image-name> --git <path to git repo> --output-tar <path to output tar>